vivekbarsagadey/genesis-v2/code-gen/README.md

 ## Code Gen for Projects

-_Create a virtualenv in the application directory and activate it_
+_Create a virtual env in the application directory and activate it_

 ## Installation